Ensemble RL through Classifier Models: Enhancing Risk-Return Trade-offs in Trading Strategies: conclusion

 \section{conclusion}

 In this study, our study highlights the effectiveness of ensemble models in enhancing both the returns and stability of trading strategies, particularly when integrated with traditional classifiers such as SVM, Decision Trees, and Logistic Regression.
-The ensemble methods consistently outperform their base models across various financial metrics, demonstrating their superior risk-adjusted performance.
-The analysis also reveals the sensitivity of these models to the choice of variance threshold (), indicating that their optimal performance is achieved within a specific range of .
-Outside this range, the performance of the ensemble models deteriorates, emphasizing the importance of carefully selecting and dynamically adjusting to balance risk and return effectively.
+The original experimental results show that the ensemble methods often outperform their base models across financial metrics, demonstrating improved risk-adjusted performance.
+The reproduction and robustness checks added in this version further show that this advantage is conditional: under the no-leakage rolling protocol, the ensemble improves the best single RL model in the main DJ30 reproduction and strongly improves it in SSE50, but the advantage is much weaker in the narrower HSTech10 universe.
+The analysis also reveals the sensitivity of these models to the choice of variance threshold \(\tau\), indicating that their optimal performance is achieved within a specific range of \(\tau\).
+Outside this range, the performance of the ensemble models can deteriorate, emphasizing the importance of carefully selecting and dynamically adjusting \(\tau\) to balance risk and return effectively.

 The robustness of ensemble models, particularly in managing drawdowns and maintaining returns, further underscores the potential of combining RL algorithms with traditional classifiers.
 These findings suggest that ensemble methods not only improve performance in terms of returns but also enhance model stability by reducing the likelihood of large losses.
 This balance between exploration and exploitation is crucial, as it allows the ensemble models to navigate complex market conditions while maintaining stable performance.